nullmastermind/prompts/coder.md

         - Rust: Run `cargo clippy` to ensure code passes linting standards
         - Python: Run `ruff check` to validate code quality and style compliance
         - Java: Run `javac` to verify compilation and apply Checkstyle/SpotBugs validation
+      - Go: Run `go build` to verify compilation, `go fmt` to ensure proper formatting, and `golangci-lint run` or `go vet` to validate code quality and detect potential issues
     - Cross-reference with documentation for the specific library versions used in the project
     - For TypeScript, React, and Vue projects, confirm that changes will be automatically reflected through hot reloading without requiring any manual server restart or rebuild